ggleblanc2/bowling-scoreboard/README.md

 6. If you get a strike, your score is 10 plus the number of pins you knock down on the next two throws.
 7. If you get a strike or a spare in the tenth frame, you get one additional throw.

-So, here is a print of the calculated score for the example marks `String` I gave.
+So, here is a print of the marks `String`, the parsed frames, and the calculated score all together.

+    X 8/72X X 81X X X XX4
+    [X , 8/, 72, X , X , 81, X , X , X , XX4]
     [20, 37, 46, 74, 93, 102, 132, 162, 192, 216]

 As you can see, if you're good enough to throw strikes, your score can add up.
 The maximum score, 12 strikes in a row, is 300.